Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 Following this style guide should:

-* Make it easier to read.
+* Improves the readability.
 * Make code easier to maintain.

-* Reduce simple programmer errors.
-* Reduce cognitive load while coding.
-* Keep discussions on diffs focused on the code's logic rather than its style.
+Clarity is more important than brevity.
+Although Swift code can be compact, it is a non-goal to enable the smallest possible code with the fewest characters.
+Brevity in Swift code, where it occurs, is a side-effect of the strong type system and features that naturally reduce boilerplate.
 Note that brevity is not a primary goal.
 Code should be made more concise only if other good code qualities (such as readability, simplicity, and clarity) remain equal or are improved.

+If you are having trouble describing your API’s functionality in simple terms, **you may have designed the wrong API.** -Apple

 ## Table of Contents